 Mahjong is often (wrongly) attributed to being a pair-matching game.
 But the actual Mahjong is very different.
 It is more like card games like rummy.
 There are plenty of online sites that allow you to play this game, so you can learn and play on the go.
 Do keep in mind that only 4 people can play mahjong at one time, so you will have to divide up larger groups to be able to play this game.

 3.7.4 Play a Chinese New Year Themed Quiz

 An easier activity that you can do to celebrate Chinese New Year is an online word puzzle.
-There are plenty available for free online or if you want, you can even create one of your own.
-Quizzes are a great way for your employees to flex their general knowledge and indulge in some healthy competition amongst themselves
+There are plenty available for free online, or if you want, you can even create one of your own.
+Quizzes are a great way for your employees to flex their general knowledge and indulge in some healthy competition among themselves

-For our complete list of virtual ideas to celebrate Chinese New Year, click here.
+For our complete list of virtual holiday ideas for remote employees to celebrate Chinese New Year, click here.

 3.8 Virtual Holiday Party Ideas For US Independence Day

 Hot dog eating used to be a staple in offices, but now that most people work in a hybrid or virtual set-up, it isn’t as easy to do this.
 But you can move this online and enjoy this activity even now.
 Encourage your employees to try it out and carry the tradition forward.
 Additionally, to facilitate the competition, you can get the hot dogs delivered to your employee's homes.

 When looking through virtual holiday party ideas, this is a simple, fun one.
 You can ask your employees to state all the fifty states, and the one to do it the fastest wins.
 You will be surprised at how many people miss out on it.
 It will be hilarious, as most of you must have witnessed in the episode of Friends where Ross struggles to name them.